- Originally Published on May 15, 2025

 Can I get rid of blackmailers by ignoring them?

-The answer to whether you should engage with a blackmailer is both yes and no. Most blackmailers will likely move on to another victim if you do not respond to their messages.
+Many blackmailers will likely move on to another victim if you do not respond to their messages.
 Since replying can often escalate the situation rather than resolve it, we generally recommend against engaging with them directly.
-However, it is important not to ignore blackmail threats entirely.
-In response to a blackmail threat, you should take proactive steps to preserve evidence, report the perpetrator, and protect your digital footprint.

 Can I get rid of a blackmailer if they are in another country?

-Addressing international blackmail presents challenges but is not impossible.
+Addressing international blackmail presents challenges, but it is not impossible.
 Many countries have laws against blackmail and extortion, with international cooperation between law enforcement agencies existing to address these crimes.
-Working with attorneys who understand international jurisdiction issues and have established relationships with appropriate authorities is key to resolving cross-border blackmail situations.

-Does paying a blackmailer help get rid of them, or does it make things worse?
+Does paying a blackmailer help stop them, or does it make things worse?

 Paying a blackmailer typically makes the situation worse rather than better.
 When you pay, you identify yourself as someone willing to comply with demands, which often leads to continued or escalated threats.
 Our experience handling numerous blackmail cases has consistently shown that payment encourages blackmailers to return with additional demands rather than resolving the situation.

-We Get Help You Get Rid of Your Blackmailer and Regain Your Peace of Mind
+We Can Help You Stop Your Blackmailer and Regain Peace of Mind

-If you need a legal advocate to help you explore your options, reach out today by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you need a legal advocate to help you explore your options, reach out today by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form below.

 Get Your Free Case Review